jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (1) This subpart imposes an obligation to pay a tax called residential land withholding tax (RLWT).
 When this subpart applies
 (2) This subpart applies for a residential land purchase amount in relation to a disposal of residential land located in New Zealand by a person (the vendor) to another person (the purchaser) if—
-  (a) the relevant residential land purchase amount would be income of the vendor under section CB 6A or CZ 39 (which relate to the bright-line test for residential land) ignoring sections CB 6A(1A), CB 16A, CZ 39(8), and CZ 40 (which relate to the bright-line test); and
+  (a) the relevant residential land purchase amount would be income of the vendor under section CB 6A (Disposal within 2 years: bright-line test for residential land) ignoring sections CB 6A(5)﻿(a) and CB 16A (Main home exclusion for disposal within 2 years); and
   (b) the vendor is an offshore RLWT person.
 How this subpart applies to joint owners
 (3) For the purposes of this subpart, vendors who are co-owners are treated as disposing of separate residential land on the basis of an appropriate split of the underlying residential land and the consideration for its disposal.